Benidorm

 Article 17 – Exclusion and limitations of liability of the tour operator

-1. a.
-In the event that a treaty, regulation or law applies to a service included in the trip that grants or permits an exclusion or limitation of liability to the service provider, the liability of the tour operator is accordingly excluded or limited.
+1. In the event that a treaty, regulation or law applies to a service included in the trip that grants or permits an exclusion or limitation of liability to the service provider, the liability of the tour operator is accordingly excluded or limited.

 b.
-The travel organizer is also not liable if and insofar as the traveler has been able to recover his damage under an insurance policy, such as, for example, a travel and/or cancellation insurance.
+The travel organizer is also not liable if and insofar as the traveller has been able to recover his damage under an insurance policy, such as, for example, a travel and/or cancellation insurance.

-3. Without prejudice to the provisions of the previous paragraphs of this article, the travel organizer’s liability for damage other than caused by death or injury to the traveler is limited to a maximum of three times the travel sum, unless there is intent or gross negligence on the part of the travel organiser.
+3. Without prejudice to the provisions of the previous paragraphs of this article, the travel organizer’s liability for damage other than caused by death or injury to the traveller is limited to a maximum of three times the travel sum, unless there is intent or gross negligence on the part of the travel organiser.
 In that case, his liability is unlimited.

 4. The exclusions and/or limitations of the tour operator’s liability included in this article also apply to employees of the tour operator, the booking office and the service providers involved, as well as their staff, unless a Convention, Regulation or law excludes this.